Skip to main content

 Does the description explain when to use this tool, when not to, or what alternatives exist?

-Explicitly says 'Use this to find valid storage_policy values before creating namespaces,' providing clear context for when to use the tool, though it doesn't mention when not to use it.
+The description states 'Use this to find valid storage_policy values before creating namespaces,' giving clear context on when to use the tool.
+It implies a prerequisite for namespace creation but does not explicitly exclude other uses.

 Agents often have multiple tools that could apply.
 Explicit usage guidance like "use X instead of Y when Z" prevents misuse.